Five Things That Trump is Doing That Aren’t Terrible (Or, Dare I Say, Actually Good)

-Trump has made a fortune off of doing everything either the safe/proven way/the way everybody else has done something, only with a little more pinash!–or ripping everybody off (and yes, that was meant to be contradictive).
-Either way, his existence as current-president has officially made challenging what we understood formerly as ‘the norm’ as now something that should be re-examined.
-That does not mean that everything that was considered the ‘norm’ should be totally and completely re-thought and re-done, but it is important for a world which finds itself relatively suddenly totally (relatively) different than any other world humans have known throughout their known (conscious?) existence (far more has happened on the general scale in the past 100 years than ay any other point in history).
+Trump has made a fortune off of doing everything either the safe/proven way/the way everybody else has done something (this is not say it’s always legit; il-legit ways of doing things are arguably even more ‘normal’ than legitimate ways), only with a little more pinash!–or ripping everybody off.
+Either way, his existence as current-president has officially made challenging what we understood formerly as ‘the norm’ as now something which should be re-examined.
+That does not mean that everything that was considered the ‘norm’ should be completely re-thought and re-done, but it is important for a world which finds itself relatively suddenly totally (relatively) different than any other world humans have known throughout their known (conscious?) existence (far more has happened on the general scale in the past 100 years than can be said at any other point in history).

-This has been a long time in the making, if you take a look at recent history (I’d say it started unofficially with the American and French revolutions, officially with Nietzsche’s ‘ubermensch’, and practically with the world wars and subsequent wildly new understandings of society, as well as war), so it’s not like Trump should be given all the credit.
+This has been some time in the making, if you take a look at recent history (which I’d say started unofficially with the American and French revolutions, officially with Nietzsche’s ‘ubermensch’, and practically with the world wars and subsequent new understandings of society (as well as war)), so it’s not like Trump should be given all the credit.

-2: He’s making more people talk/care about politics
+2: He’s getting more people to talk/care about politics

 And it doesn’t end there.
-Whether you’re on the Trump-train, you’re not, or, like a normal person who realizes that all politicians are just a representation of us, you see it as somewhat simpler: that while Trump is just something that is happening right now, more people are starting to care about knowing what’s going on in the political world.
+Whether you’re on the Trump-train, you’re not, or, like a normal person who realizes that all politicians are subconscious representations of us and what we would likely do if we were in their situations, you see it as somewhat simpler: that while Trump is just something that is happening right now, more people are starting to care about knowing what’s going on in the world of politics.